 First Creations of Galactus

-Galactus created himself some companionship in the form of Tyrant, a being equal in size and almost equal in strength.
-But Galactus only took what he needed to survive, while Tyrant had the urge to conquer and dominate.
+Galactus created for himself companionship in the form of Tyrant, a being equal in size and almost equal in strength.
+But while Galactus took only what he needed to survive, Tyrant had the urge to conquer and dominate.
 When Galactus learned of this, he reduced Tyrant's size and power and banished him to the edges of the universe in a battle that destroyed untold galaxies.

 Galactus' first attempt at finding new worlds to devour was a self-replicating program known as the Cosmos Automation Program.
 This was a data-loop that would travel to distant planets and prepare them for his consumption.
 The program sought out great minds of a world to create an artificial life form that would absorb cosmic energies and destroy the defenses of the world in preparation for Galactus.

 Galactus soon decided it would be more efficient to have others search out the worlds with compatible energies rather than seek them out himself.
-The first Herald of Galactus, the Fallen One was created with dark energy, didn't work out so well due to its corrupt nature.
+The first Herald of Galactus, the Fallen One, was created with dark energy.
+This Herald didn't work out so well due to its corrupt nature.
 He was forced to imprison the Fallen One at the edge of the universe.
-For some time, he retired the idea of a herald.
+For some time after that, he retired the idea of a herald.

 The Silver Surfer

-Coming upon planet Earth, a woman named Alicia Masters was able to unlock the Silver Surfer's morality and compassion.
-He chose to stand up against Galactus along with the Fantastic Four.
+Sometime after arriving upon planet Earth, a woman named Alicia Masters was able to unlock the Silver Surfer's morality and compassion.
+He then chose to stand up against Galactus along with the Fantastic Four.
 With the help of Uatu, they were able to obtain a weapon of incredible power known as the Ultimate Nullifier.
-Standing defeated, Galactus decided to bind the Silver Surfer to Earth as punishment for his betrayal.
-No longer could he surf the vast reaches of space.
-He spent several years bound to Earth.
+Standing down in defeat, Galactus decided to bind the Silver Surfer to Earth as punishment for his betrayal.
+Galactus surrounded the Earth with a Force Field barrier of some kind which prevented the Silver Surfer (only) from leaving the Earth past a certain distance.
+He could no longer could he surf the vast reaches of space.
+He spent several years bound to Earth in this way.

-Having broken his promise, Galactus returned to Zenn-La, where in a rare moment offered it's inhabitants 24 hours to leave the planet.
+Due to Norrin Radd breaking his oath/promise, Galactus returned to Zenn-La, where in a rare moment of kindness offered it's inhabitants 24 hours to leave the planet.
 Galactus consumed Zenn-La's biospheric energies, leaving the planet a dead husk.

 Galactus continued to feed upon worlds and created other heralds to assist him.
 It is Galactus' belief that he is beyond the scope of being good or evil.
 He truly believes that he serves a purpose in the universe and will eventually give more back than he has taken.